 Tang pointed out that it is suspected that non-compliant protective mesh was mixed in with compliant mesh.
 When substandard mesh encountered fire, coupled with the flammability of foam boards, it led to the rapid spread of the blaze.
 Additionally, the foam boards caused glass windows to shatter, allowing the fire to enter the buildings.
 The joint investigation team established by the police and ICAC has arrested 14 individuals so far.

 Woo noted that last Thursday (Nov.
 27), ICAC set up a dedicated task force to conduct a comprehensive investigation into possible corruption related to the Wang Fuk Court renovation project.
-To date, 12 people have been arrested, including engineering consultants, contractors, and scaffolding subcontractors.
+Engineers, contractors, and scaffolding subcontractors have been among the 12 people arrested so far.

 Woo said, "They installed this compliant protective mesh at the base of the scaffolding on each building, attempting to pass off the inferior material.
 This allowed them to achieve passing results in subsequent tests."